 Conclusion-

 The assets of a decedent should go through distribution according to their wishes.
-The least amount of income, estate, and inheritance taxes, legal fees, and court costs possible.
+The least amount of income, estate, inheritance taxes, legal fees, and court costs is possible.
 Achieving these objectives requires avoiding probate.